 Businesses in the Toowoomba region are heavily investing in research and development to produce and test new products for overseas and domestic markets.
 More than $40 million was invested in research and development by businesses in the Toowoomba region every year between 2013 and 2015.

 Between 2005 and 2014, the Toowoomba region was the second largest generator of trademark applications out of all Australian regional cities, surpassed only by the City of Gold Coast (Bendigo and Adelaide Bank and Regional Australia Institute).

-These industries all had more than 50 workers and a Location Quotient1 greater than 1.5 (the percentage of the Toowoomba region’s total employment in that particular industry is greater than 1.5 times the percentage of employment in that industry at a state level).
+These industries all had more than 50 workers and a location quotient* greater than 1.5 (the percentage of the Toowoomba region’s total employment in that particular industry is greater than 1.5 times the percentage of employment in that industry at a state level).

-1 A simple way of identifying the main industries in an area, relative to a wider region, is to use location quotients.
-They are similar to benchmarking, but in this case the percentage of the local economy (total employment, FTE or value-added) in a particular industry is divided by the percentage of the wider area (region, state, nation) that this industry makes up.
-A LQ of 1 indicates that the industry is about as prevalent in the local area as in the wider area.
-A LQ of greater than 1.2 indicates a significant specialisation of the industry.
+*A simple way of identifying the main industries in an area, relative to a wider region, is to use location quotients.
+They are similar to benchmarking, but in this case the percentage of the local economy (total employment, full time equivalent or value-added) in a particular industry is divided by the percentage of the wider area (region, state, nation) that this industry makes up.
+A location quotient of 1 indicates that the industry is about as prevalent in the local area as in the wider area.
+A location quotient of greater than 1.2 indicates a significant specialisation of the industry.

 The Toowoomba region is becoming a world leader in composite materials

 A number of businesses and research bodies in the Toowoomba region are working to understand and commercialise the vast potential from advanced composite materials and technologies.
 This includes Buchanan Advanced Composites, Wagner’s Composite Fibre Technologies and LSM Advanced Composites.